-The Democratic people's Alliance (DPA) in its manifesto for the Presidential Election in 1988 - Part II - The Resolution of Ethnic Problem - Unit of Devolution (a) the concept of devolution is accepted for Sri Lanka. (b) There shall be a predominant Tamil unit comprising of what is the combined Northern and Eastern provinces but excluding the areas covered by the predominant Muslim unit. (c) There shall be a predominant Muslim unit comprising the predominant Muslim areas in the Ampara District as the base and identified predominantly Muslim areas in the Batticaloa and Trincomalee Districts. (d) the rights of Sinhalese and all other persons in each unit shall be on the basis of absolute equality.
+The Democratic people's Alliance (DPA) in its manifesto for the Presidential Election in 1988 - Part II - The Resolution of Ethnic Problem - Unit of Devolution (a) the concept of devolution is accepted for Sri Lanka. (b) There shall be a predominant Tamil unit comprising of what are the combined Northern and Eastern provinces but excluding the areas covered by the predominant Muslim unit. (c) There shall be a predominant Muslim unit comprising the predominant Muslim electorates of Kalmunai, Pottuvil and Sammanthurai in the Ampara District as the base and identified predominantly Muslim areas in the Batticaloa and Trincomalee Districts. (d) the rights of Sinhalese and all other persons in each unit shall be on the basis of absolute equality.